 THE RIVEN COUNTRY OF SENGA MUNRO is the story of a wounded healer, nudged by the Universe, and set mostly in Wyoming.
 It is the first novel in Carrier’s Riven Country Series.
-The second in the series, STARWALLOW, is available June 21 and explores the distance between home and the journey necessary to come home to oneself.
+The second in the series, STARWALLOW, builds on the first, and explores the distance between home and the journey necessary to come home to oneself.
+THE SIMPLER, rounding out the first trilogy, examines obsession and madness, whether in Paris, France; a manor in Ireland, or Devils Tower, in Wyoming’s Black Hills.

 As a child, Renée lived in France and five Southern states, “migrating” to Wyoming at eighteen to attend the university where she earned a B.A in French.
 “Having lived in rural Wyoming for decades, I remain its student of place.”